-Academic and Administrative Facilities: The responsibility for locking and unlocking doors rests with Custodial Services.
+Academic and Administrative Facilities: The responsibility for locking and unlocking doors rests with Custodial Services or designated department or unit staff members depending on the use of the building.
 Times vary from building to building and are arranged with the Building Executive, Dean or Department Head.
 For activities scheduled at times when a building is normally locked, arrangements need to be made in advance with one of those officials.

-Athletic Facilities: The responsibility for locking and unlocking doors rests with the Athletic Department.
+Athletic Facilities: The responsibility for locking and unlocking doors rests with Men's Athletics and Women's Athletics.
 Times vary from building to building depending on the activity in the facility.
-For activities scheduled at times when a building is normally locked, arrangements need to be made in advance with the Athletic Department.
+For activities scheduled at times when a building is normally locked, arrangements need to be made in advance with the athletic department official responsible for the building.

-Residence Halls and Dining Halls: The responsibility for locking and unlocking doors rests with University Housing and Dining Services.
+Residence Halls and Dining Halls: The responsibility for locking and unlocking doors rests with University Housing and Campus Dining Services.
 All of the residence halls are secured with card access systems.
 Only those individuals given authority to enter a building may enter.
-Carlson Terrace and Terrace Manor Apartments do not have a card access system.
-The responsibility for locking doors rests with the resident(s) of each apartment.